Hopfield network: History

-The Ising model of a neural network as a memory model was first proposed by William A. Little in 1974, which was acknowledged by Hopfield in his 1982 paper.
-Networks with continuous dynamics were developed by Hopfield in his 1984 paper.
-A major advance in memory storage capacity was developed by Krotov and Hopfield in 2016 through a change in network dynamics and energy function.
+A major advance in memory storage capacity was developed by Dimitry Krotov and Hopfield in 2016 through a change in network dynamics and energy function.
 This idea was further extended by Demircigil and collaborators in 2017.
 The continuous dynamics of large memory capacity models was developed in a series of papers between 2016 and 2020.
 Large memory storage capacity Hopfield Networks are now called Dense Associative Memories or modern Hopfield networks.